-N/A Because of the small size of our school district we don't have enough students for any specific group to be identified without actually identifying a single student.
+N/A Because of the small size of our school district, our enrollment numbers are so small that we don't have enough students for any specific group to be identified without actually identifying a single student.
+Therefore, we are unable to identify any groups.